SophanithChrek379/ai-webill365-prototypes/ASSET_LOADING_FIX.md

 # 🎨 Asset Loading Fix for GitHub Pages

-## ✅ ISSUE RESOLVED: Styles and JavaScript Not Loading
+## ✅ ISSUE RESOLVED: Styles, JavaScript, and Static Assets Not Loading

-Your Next.js application's styles and JavaScript are now properly configured to load correctly on GitHub Pages.
+Your Next.js application's styles, JavaScript, and static assets are now properly configured to load correctly on GitHub Pages.

 ### 🔍 Root Cause Analysis